Skip to content

 The Marvel Comics Events and Crossovers List, from the ’80s Secret Wars to today

-Since the ’80s with the big success of ”Secret Wars,” Marvel Comics has produced many crossover stories combining characters from different series of comics.
-It became a big part of the business, but also of the way stories are built.
-Even after the near extinction of the industry following the speculator boom of the ’90s, big events and crossovers kept multiplying.
-Some are forgettable, others are unmissable parts of the overall mythology surrounding the superhero’s adventures, from Spider-Man to the Guardians of the Galaxy, from Captain America to the X-Men.
+Since the success of Secret Wars in the 1980s, Marvel Comics has produced many crossover stories combining characters from different comic series.
+This has become a significant part of both the business and the way stories are constructed.
+Even after the industry nearly went extinct following the speculator boom of the ’90s, major events and crossovers continued to multiply.
+Some are forgettable, while others have become integral to the overall mythology surrounding superheroes such as Spider-Man, the Guardians of the Galaxy, Captain America, and the X-Men.

-This article is a list of the crossover events, big and small, involving superheroes and characters from different Marvel series.
-It will be updated with links to the dedicated reading orders, as they are published, and, of course, with new entries as Marvel continues to announce more and more of them.
+This article is a list of crossover events involving superheroes and characters from different Marvel series, big and small.
+It will be updated with links to dedicated reading orders as they are published and, of course, with new entries as Marvel continues to announce more.

 Read More »The Marvel Comics Events and Crossovers List, from the ’80s Secret Wars to today